Joe Long: The Four Seasons

-Long was a classically trained musician who studied with Alfonse Strazza, the principal bassist for the New York Philharmonic.
-However, a severe hand injury forced Joe to give up the rigors of playing classical bass and switch to the Fender bass guitar.
-He then began listening more to rock and roll music and became a bass player for several local New Jersey rock bands before joining the Four Seasons in 1965 as a replacement for Charles Calello, who temporarily replaced Nick Massi.
-Long continued to record, perform and tour with The Four Seasons through the mid-1970s.
+Long was a classically trained musician who studied with Alfonse Strazza, the principal upright-bassist for the New York Philharmonic.
+However, his hand injury sustained from work meant that his hand was no longer strong enough to play the upright so Joe had to give up the rigors of playing classical bass and switch to the Fender bass guitar.
+He then began listening more to rock and roll music and became a bass player for several local New Jersey rock bands before joining the Four Seasons in 1965.